 Hassett (\cite{Ha1}, \cite{Ha2}) studied cubic fourfolds via Hodge theory and introduced the notion of \textit{special} cubic fourfolds, that is those containing an algebraic surface whose cohomology class is linearly independent of $h^2$, where $h$ is the class of a hyperplane section.
-Let $A(X)=H^4(X,\Z) \cap H^{2,2}(X)$ be the positive definite lattice of integral middle Hodge classes that coincides with $CH_2(X)$ the Chow group of 2-cycles on $X$.
-Since the integral Hodge conjecture holds for cubic fourfolds (see \cite{Voi}), $X$ is \textit{special} if and only if the rank of $A(X)$ is at least 2.
+Let $A(X):=H^4(X,\Z) \cap H^{2,2}(X)$ be the positive definite lattice of integral middle Hodge classes, that coincides with $CH_2(X)$, the Chow group of 2-cycles on $X$.
+A cubic $X$ is \textit{special} if and only if the rank of $A(X)$ is at least 2.

 \begin{defi} A labelling of a \textit{special} cubic fourfold is a rank 2 saturated sublattice $K_d \subseteq A(X)$ containing $h^2$.
 Its discriminant $d$ is the determinant of the intersection form on $K_d$.